 For the echelles, the sensitivities given were derived from fits of a smooth curve as a function of wavelength to the measured sensitivities at the central wavelength of each order (i.e., they do not include the effect of the echelle ripple).
-The STIS Exposure-Time Calculator (see Chapter 6) will properly take the echelle ripple into account and should be used for more detailed S/N analysis.
+The Spectroscopic Exposure Time Calculator (see Chapter 6) will properly take the echelle ripple into account and should be used for more detailed S/N analysis.

-Small but significant changes in the STIS sensitivity have been revealed by continuous observations of the same standard stars in the 52 x 2 slit.
+Small but significant changes in the STIS sensitivity have been revealed by continuous observations of the same standard stars in the 52X2 slit.
 These changes are discussed in detail in the sections entitled Section 7.1.4, and Section 7.3.3, and the mean variations in sensitivity with time for some first order MAMA configurations are illustrated in Figure 7.13.

 The sensitivities and throughputs listed in this chapter have not been corrected for the time dependent changes discussed above, but rather are the values as originally measured in 1997-1998.
 In many cases they are therefore higher than the current sensitivities by a few to several percent.
-Likewise, the STIS Exposure Time Calculator (ETC) does not currently take the time dependence of the sensitivity into account.
-Until this is implemented, the ETC results will thus have a comparable uncertainty.
+The STIS ETC takes these changes into account, and will correct the sensitivity to that appropriate for July 1, 2005.